Prepare your platform

 Go Next

+Your platform is now ready to implement the first embedded component.
+We highly recommend implementing the Pay Portal first.
 This core component provides your users with the most critical information about their payments, such as a transactions list, current balance, configurations and more.